-You can create surveys that target perspective members that visit your website and your associated digital media (e.g. social media) to gather information about who the perspective members are and what they are looking for.
+You can create surveys that target prospective members that visit your website and your associated digital media (e.g. social media) to gather information about who the prospective members are and what they are looking for.

 A wealth of information can be gathered from your analytics (if you have not configured them yet do it now!).
 This can be your google analytics and/or specific analytics you have configured on your website and digital media.
 It will provide you with information about what your users look for when they visit.

 Look at your competitors and see who their member personas are.
-If they allign to your target membership then chances are they are relevant to your organisation.
+If they align with your target membership then chances are they are relevant to your organisation.